-- Twice per year, open the hydrant completely and flush for several minutes.
+- 1. Twice per year, open the hydrant completely and flush for several minutes.
 Open and close valve to make sure it works properly, and check for leaks. - 2.
 Remove a cap and verify that the hydrant is draining properly.
 After the main valve is closed, the water in the hydrant should drain rapidly.
 If it does not, the drain ports may be clogged.
 To clear drain ports, install nozzle cap, and tighten until water tight, then open hydrant two or three turns for several minutes.
 This will leave drain port partially open and permit water pressure to wash out the obstruction.
 If this method is unsuccessful, remove the operating rod assembly and clean the drain mechanism.
 If neither of above methods permits water to drain, it indicates that the drainage area around the hydrant base should be rebuilt. - 3.
-If it is necessary to add lubricant, turn operating nut back from tight closed position until it turns freely, then remove pipe plug in top of operating nut and pump food grade grease into operating nut.
+If it is necessary to add lubricant, turn operating nut back from tight closed position until it turns freely, then remove pipe plug in top of operating nut and add food grade grease into operating nut.
 DO NOT OVER PRESSURE LUBRICANT OR OVERFILL HYDRANT WITH LUBRICANT.
 FAILURE TO FOLLOW THESE INSTRUCTIONS WILL RESULT IN HARD OPERATION OF THE HYDRANT.
-SHOULD HARD OPERATION OCCUR REFER TO "TROUBLE SHOOTING GUIDE" DETAILED IN THIS MANUAL. - Remove all nozzle caps, clean rust or corrosion from threads of nozzles and caps, and replace cap gaskets if necessary.
+SHOULD HARD OPERATION OCCUR REFER TO "TROUBLE SHOOTING GUIDE" DETAILED IN THIS MANUAL.
+Lubricant in easy to squeeze tubes are available from AMERICAN Flow Control.
+Contact your authorized distributor for purchase. - 4.
+Remove all nozzle caps, clean rust or corrosion from threads of nozzles and caps, and replace cap gaskets if necessary.
 Apply a light coat of grease to nozzle threads before replacing cap.

-5-1/4" AMERICAN-DARLING® B-62-B-5 TROUBLESHOOTING GUIDE
+5-1/4" AMERICAN-DARLING® B-84-B-5 TROUBLESHOOTING GUIDE